Azure/communication-ui-library/docs/references/beta-only-features.md

 # Conditionally adding a feature

-You must first define your new feature by adding it to the `features` and `inProgressFeatures` (not ready for release) list in [this config file](../../common/config/babel/.babelrc.js).
+You must first define your new feature by adding it to the [`features` list in this config file](../../common/config/babel/.babelrc.js).

-You will need to make your feature [independently removable](#independently-removable-feature) when you are adding them, otherwise you might see some CI failures when raising your PR.

 This repository contains a [live document](../../packages/acs-ui-common/src/conditional-compilation-sample/index.tsx) that describes how you can then add code that is conditionally compiled, and also walks through common scenarios you might encounter when trying to add a beta-only feature.

-## When the feature is ready for beta release
-When your feature are ready for beta release, remove it from inProgressFeatures, but keep it in features list, in [this config file](../../common/config/babel/.babelrc.js).

 ## Stabilizing a feature